vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 ---
 ## 1) Thermal equilibrium

 The solver's default behaviour is to use the two-temperature formulation with multiple vibro-electronic energy pools.
-In the <b style="color: #228B22">thermophysicalProperties</b> dictionary, two switches, `downgradeToSingleTv` and `downgradeToSingleTemperature`, can alter this behaviour to either produce a two-temperature solver with a single vibro-electronic energy pool or a single-temperature solver.
+In the <dict>thermophysicalProperties</dict> dictionary, two switches, `downgradeToSingleTv` and `downgradeToSingleTemperature`, can alter this behaviour to either produce a two-temperature solver with a single vibro-electronic energy pool or a single-temperature solver.

 Thus, the single-temperature solver, _hyFoam_, is obtained with